-Looted Judaic a and Judaica with Provenance Gaps in Country Existing Projects Overview Looted Cultural Property Databases Publications Information from Other Sources Source: (1) Information provided by Anders Rydell, 19 March 2014.
-Norway has not conducted any further research since completion of the Historical Commissions' report.
+Looted Judaic a and Judaica a with Provenance Gaps in Country Existing • • • • Projects Overview Looted Cultural Property Databases Publications Information from Other Sources Source: (1) Information provided by Anders Rydell, 19 March 2014.
+(2) Email exchange with Rebekka Paltiel, Det Jødiske Museum in Trondheim, April 2015.
+Norway has not conducted any further research since completion of the Historical Commission's reports.
+This notion was supported by Ms. Paltiel who stated that no provenance research is being carried out throughout Norway.
 Historical Commission Source: (1) Reisel, Berit and Bjarte Bruland.
 The Reisel/Bruland report on the confiscation of Jewish property in Norway during World War II.
 Oslo: Norwegian Ministry of Justice, 1997.
 125 pp. (Part of Offical Norwegian Report 1997: 22).
 On March 29, 1996 the Norwegian Commission on Restitution was appointed by the Norwegian Ministry of Justice to conduct a survey on what happened to Jewish property in Norway during and after World War II.
 The Commission existed in its entirety for about one year.
 After that, the Commission split into a majority of five members and a minority of two.
 The minority Commission was comprised of two members from Norway's Jewish Community: Berit Reisel and Bjarte Bruland.
 Each Commission, the majority and minority one, delivered reports to the Minister of Justice on 23 June 1997.
 The majority report was characterized by a financial accounting approach, while the minority report featured an analysis of the system of liquidation during the Nazi regime.
 In total, the two reports presented two different accounts on history.
 At the end, the Minister of Finance chose to go with the minority report.
 The research on movable property was completed and compensation was given to the Jewish Community of Norway.
-Selected Bibliography → Please note that the general literature may also contain information on the specific country.
-Cotler, Irwin.
-"Nuremberg 50 years Later: The Restitution of Jewish Property and Norwegian Justice".
-Nordic Journal of International Law no. 67, 1998, pp 275-287.
-Westlie, Bjorn.
-"Coming to Terms with the Past: The Process of Restitution of Jewish Property in Norway".
+Selected Bibliography Cotler Norwe Westli Proper Reisel proper that the general literature may also contain information on the specific country.
+It is, Irwin.
+"Nuremberg 50 years Later: The Restitution of Jewish Property and Legian Justice".
+Nordic Journal of International Law no. 67, 1998, pp 275-287. ie, Bjorn.
+"Coming to Terms with the Past: The Process of Restitution of Jewish rty in Norway".
 Policy Forums No. 12, January 1996.
-Reisel, Berit and Bjarte Bruland.
-The Reisel/Bruland report on the confiscation of Jewish property in Norway during World War II.
+Berit and Bjarte Bruland.
+The Reisel/Bruland report on the confiscation of Jewish rty in Norway during World War II.
 Oslo: Norwegian Ministry of Justice, 1997.
-125 pp. (Part of Offical Norwegian Report 1997: 22).
-Notes appear that No rch was carried out on cultural property taken by Norway from Jews, it does not wayhas conducted any provenance research - neither on cultural objects, nor on sand ceremonial objects - that may have come into or left the country during the
+125 art of Offical Norwegian Report 1997: 22).
+Notes appear that No rch was carried out on cultural property taken by Norway from Jews, it does not rwayhas conducted any provenance research - neither on cultural objects, nor on sand ceremonial objects - that may have come into or left the country during the